 The Europeans who scoffed at the Steinways were taken aback when the American pianos received the first prize.
 The Steinway piano was now internationally acclaimed.
 Upon their return to New York the firm laid plans for additional and necessary expansion.

-On January 26, 1863 The Times reported “Messrs.
+On January 26, 1863 The New York Times reported “Messrs.
 Steinway & Sons, the eminent pianoforte makers, have purchased a large piece of ground adjoining Irving Hall, and running through from Fourteenth to Fifteenth streets, on which to erect show-rooms for their extensive business.
 They have made provision also for a handsome concert-room, suitable for chamber-music, and capable of comfortably seating five or six hundred people.
 A hall of this description has been long wanted.”

 The neighborhood the Steinways had chosen was the fashionable Union Square, still surrounded by brick and brownstone mansions.
 Steinway & Sons would be among the first incursions of commerce; but its choice of location was no doubt prompted by the proximity not only to Irving Hall, but to the Manhattan’s elite opera house, the Academy of Music.